 Another SMW example: once you gain access to the Star Road, you can skip the rest of the game straight to Bowser's Castle by keyhole-clearing each of its levels.
 Especially glaring if you get there through the Donut Secret House.

-To clarify: by using the Star Road at the first opportunity (via Donut Secret House), it's possible to beat the game by completing as few as 12 levels.
-Playing the game straight through requires beating about 40, and 100% Completion is 96.
+To clarify: by using the Star Road at the first opportunity (via Donut Secret House), it's possible to beat the game by using as few as 12 exits.
+Playing the game straight through requires using about 40, and 100% Completion is 96.

 In the Rightside Down Galaxy, halfway through, you can backflip above the maze and walk around the top.
 Exploring the area nets you 4 1-Ups and the ability to re-enter right on top of the Star.